jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 from other researchers interested in earning a bug bounty.
 One week later, the number of copycat attacks increased to 575\.
 The following week, it was 750\.
-By March 15, 2021, Sonatypes automated malware detection service had observed more than 10,000 dependency confusion copycats having infiltrated npm and other ecosystems.
+By March 15, 2021, Sonatype’s automated malware detection service had observed more than 10,000 dependency confusion copycats having infiltrated npm and other ecosystems.
 Not all copycats were benign proof of concepts.
 In search of bug bounty payouts, thousands were published by bad actors with malicious intent.
-Some of the copycats were even aimed as vigi\- lante vandalism on the open source repositories.
+Some of the copycats were even aimed as “vigi\- lante vandalism” on the open source repositories.
-The fact that so much of the npm ecosystem is not namespaced has actually created potential build time malware injection possibilities.
+“The fact that so much of the npm ecosystem is not namespaced has actually created potential build time malware injection possibilities.
 If I know FIGURE 1\.8
 A TIMELINE OF DEPENDENCY CONFUSION
-July 2020 March 2021
+July 2020 – March 2021
 13
 2021 STATE OF THE SOFTWARE SUPPLY CHAIN REPORT
-CHAPTE R1 :OPE NS OURC ES UPP LY,DEMAND,AN DS ECURITY the name of a package in use by a company, I could go publish a malicious package using the exact same name with a new version number and know that its very likely that it would be ingested over the intended, internally developed package," said Sonatype CTO Brian Fox in 2017\.
+C H A P T E R 1 : O P E N S O U R C E S U P P LY, D E M A N D, A N D S E C U R I T Y the name of a package in use by a company, I could go publish a malicious package using the exact same name with a new version number and know that it’s very likely that it would be ingested over the intended, internally developed package," said Sonatype CTO Brian Fox in 2017\.
 Public repositories that do not strictly enforce namespace rules, including npm, PyPI, RubyGems, and NuGet, are susceptible to namespace confu\- sion.
-In contrast, the Maven Central and Golangs pkg.go.dev repositories enforce strict namespacing and verify namespace ownership before artifacts can be published.
+In contrast, the Maven Central and Golang’s pkg.go.dev repositories enforce strict namespacing and verify namespace ownership before artifacts can be published.
-Codecov April 2021
+Codecov — April 2021
 The Codecov supply chain attack publicized in April 2021 was similar to the SolarWinds attack.
-In this case, bad actors compromised a Codecov server to inject their malicious code into a Bash Uploader script that was then downloaded by Codecovs customers over the course of two months.
+In this case, bad actors compromised a Codecov server to inject their malicious code into a Bash Uploader script that was then downloaded by Codecov’s customers over the course of two months.
-Using the Bash uploader script used by Codecov customers, the attackers exfiltrated sensitive information including keys, tokens, and credentials from those customers' Continuous Integration Continuous Delivery (CICD) environments.
+Using the Bash uploader script used by Codecov customers, the attackers exfiltrated sensitive information including keys, tokens, and credentials from those customers' Continuous Integration/ Continuous Delivery (CI/CD) environments.
 Using these harvested credentials, Codecov attackers reportedly breached hundreds of customer networks, including HashiCorp, Twilio, Rapid7,